mjslabs/bitagent/README.md

 ---

 To install bitagent, use the standard `go install` process.
+[Go 1.11+](https://golang.org/) is required due to the use of Go modules.

 ```bash
 go install github.com/mjslabs/bitagent
 ```

+The easiest way to work with bitagent is by making a wrapper script for your use case.
+See [examples](examples), which includes such a script for use with the Bitwarden CLI.
+Below are the instructions for working with bitagent manually, or when creating your own wrapper script.

-Launch bitagent using your system's preferred method of backgrounding a process, e.g.
+First, launch bitagent using your system's preferred method of backgrounding a process, e.g.

 ```bash
 ${GOBIN}/bitagent & disown